 Don’t be too prescriptive

-For example, say you really want to know how users interact with an element of the homepage that is below the fold.
-In this case, we shouldn't ask users directly to "scroll down and use x element".
+For example, you are looking to establish how users interact with an element of the homepage that is below the fold; in this case, we shouldn't ask users directly to "scroll down and use x element".
 Rather we should keep things broad at first and observe the user behavior.
 Does the user scroll down without a prompt?
-The next task could then be more specific.
-This way we can ascertain for example, that although users were positive about the element, none of them would have used/seen it in the real world (cue test idea to increase the prominence of this element).
+The next task could then be more specific and then ask them to use the element.
+This way we can ascertain for example, that although users were positive about the element, none of them would have used/seen the element below the fold in the real world (cue test idea to increase the prominence of this element).

 Start from Google